 In late August, we made a brief appearance on local television to talk about Story Bikes.
 We explained what the benefits of an e-bike and our philanthropic mission.
-For every bike we sell, we donate one bike to a student in Africa, South America, or Southeast Asia.
+For every bike we sell, we donate a portion towards bikes for students in Africa, South America, or Southeast Asia.

 We appreciated the chance to showcase our product and also talk about our core values.
 We had fun during the segment, but our company was still relatively young.
 We did not expect any subsequent press attention to come from this brief appearance.

 Imagine our surprise when a stranger reached out to us a few days later.
 She said she was an acquaintance of Oprah Winfrey and that Oprah was interested in purchasing one of our bikes.
 Even more surprising, Oprah wanted the bike personally delivered to her so she could learn more about our company.

 Oprah was not sure what kind of bike she wanted so it was up to us to make that decision.
 We chose a white step-through bike for Oprah, our most popular model at the time, and had our co-founder Mark deliver it personally.

 Mark brought Oprah the bike on the first of September, which was a Tuesday.
 Oprah was excited to receive the bike and eager to talk to Mark about our company.
 He explained how the bike worked and answered some of Oprah’s specific questions about our broader mission.
 They talked for a bit about how Story Bikes was founded and our “Give A Bike, Get A Bike” program.

 While the entire experience was fun, we did not think it would evolve into anything more than an interesting anecdote.
 Mark left thinking we would not be hearing from Oprah or her team again.

 The following Tuesday, we received a call from a representative from Oprah Magazine.